Science activities

 The program addresses WRMP Guiding Question #4: How do policies, programs, and projects to protect and restore tidal marshes affect the distribution, abundance, and health of fish and wildlife?
 The data support adaptive management, regulatory compliance, and science-based restoration planning by identifying key habitats, tracking restoration performance, and detecting regional patterns in species composition and abundance over time.

-Science topics Backwater, Benthic, Benthos, Biosentinels, Bivalve, Corbicula and Potamocorbula, Crustaceans, Dissolved oxygen, Dredging, Drought, Endangered species, Environmental drivers, Estuaries, Fish, Flows, Habitat, Habitat restoration, Intertidal and transition zones, Invasive and non native species, Invertebrates, Jellyfish, Longfin Smelt, Marsh wildlife, Mollusks, Monitoring methods and techniques, Mudflats, Mysis, Other species, Pelagic fish, pH, Resilience, Restoration, Restoration planning, Sacramento Splittail, Salinity, Sloughs, Steelhead Trout, Striped bass, Sturgeon, Tidal wetlands, Tides, Turbidity, Wastewater discharge, Water, Water temperature, Wetland mapping, Wetlands, White Sturgeon
+Science topics Backwater, Benthic, Benthos, Biosentinels, Bivalve, Corbicula and Potamocorbula, Crustaceans, Dissolved oxygen, Dredging, Drought, Endangered species, Environmental drivers, Estuaries, Fish, Flows, Habitat, Habitat restoration, Intertidal and transition zones, Invasive and non native species, Invertebrates, Jellyfish, Longfin Smelt, Marsh wildlife, Mollusks, Monitoring methods and techniques, Mudflats, Mysis, Nature-based solutions, Other species, Pelagic fish, pH, Resilience, Restoration, Restoration planning, Sacramento Splittail, Salinity, Sloughs, Steelhead Trout, Striped bass, Sturgeon, Tidal wetlands, Tides, Turbidity, Wastewater discharge, Water, Water temperature, Wetland mapping, Wetlands, White Sturgeon

 • Title